 Mike Smith asked “If we can’t stop growth, how can we cap to not have too much too quickly?

 HM said we could do a Parish House Land Availability Assessment, showing that we need to plan sustainably and showing our workings out.
+See Cuckfield PHLAA as an example

-When the NP is completed there will be an independent examination appointed and paid for by Bassetlaw DC
+When the NP is completed there will be an independent examiner appointed and paid for by Bassetlaw DC

-When the NP is accepted, there will be a referendum to adopt the NP, by all parishioners on the electoral role.
-50% of the vote is needed for the NP to be accepted.
+When the NP is accepted, there will be a referendum to adopt the NP, by all parishioners on the electoral role. >50% of the vote must be yes for the NP to be made my the LPA.
 Questions were raised about the number of votes for businesses.
 HM said there are regulations regarding this.
+One vote per business.

-The NP is then accepted by Bassetlaw DC and this overrides any other plan
+The NP is then made by Bassetlaw DC and those policies specific to the NP area overrides the other policies that formally pertained to this area (ie BDC’s spatial strategy for growth as Cuckney only etc)

 HM explained about the Basic Conditions

-the NP has to be appropriate to the National policy framework
+the NP has to have appropriate regard to the national policy

-In general there has to be conformity with strategic policies
+In general conformity with strategic policies in BDCs core strategy (this is where you will need to beware if you wish to propose growth for the areas outside Cuckney, but sensitive, small scale and meeting objectively assessed need – shown by evidence should make it possible)

 The NP has to contribute to sustainable development